NathalieWijaya/Tripify/README.md

 2. Install dependencies:
 composer install

-3. Copy the .env.example file to .env cp .env.example .env

-4. Generate an app encryption key: php artisan key:generate

-5. Create a new database and configure your .env file (database name: tripify)
+3. Create a new database and configure your .env file (database name: tripify, MidTrans, Mailstrap, Google)

-6. Run the migrations and seedings php artisan migrate --seed
+4. Run the migrations and seedings php artisan migrate --seed

-7. Start the development server: php artisan serve
+5. Start the development server: php artisan serve

+6. Run ngrok and make the server live: ngrok ngrok http {PORT}

+7. Copy the forwarding link and login to Midtrans sanbox https://dashboard.sandbox.midtrans.com/login

+8. Go to Setting > Configuration and paste the forwarding link.
+Add "/api/callback" at the end.
+Lastly, scroll and click Update button.

 ## Authors